RTradeLtd/lotus-infra/README.md

 This repository contains infrastructure tooling for the filecoin `lotus` client, and running the associated block explorer.

+# building

+To build the lotus node under `rtradetech/lotus-node:latest` and the block explorer under `rtradetech/lotus-explorer:latest` run `make docker-build`.
+If you want both containers in tandem as they are intended to be run `make docker-run`.

+# developing

+After making your changes you'll want to build and push with `make docker-build && make docker-push`.
+Note that this will require being appropriately authenticated uner the `rtradetech` organization on dockerhub.

 # docker

 There are two docker files, one for the lotus node in `node.Dockerfile` and one for the block explorer in `explorer.Dockerfile`.
 Either of these docker containers can be run standalone, or in tandem to provide complimentary functionality.